Posted September 27, 2022

 S Corporation

-An S Corporation (S Corp) is not an entity type in and of itself.
+An S Corporation is not an entity type in and of itself.
 Instead, it is an election that a qualifying C Corporation may choose to receive pass-through tax treatment from the IRS.
-C Corps that elect for S Corp tax treatment are still owned by shareholders and run by a board of directors.
+C Corps that elect for S Corporation tax treatment are still owned by shareholders and run by a board of directors.
 They must hold annual shareholders’ meetings and directors’ meetings, file a corporate income tax return, and comply with the other C Corporation requirements set forth by the state where they are registered.

 LLCs may also be eligible for S Corporation tax treatment, which still provides pass-through taxation.
 The difference is that only owners’ income paid as wages and salaries is subject to self-employment taxes; remaining income is not.